lkmcl37/Chinese-POS-Tagger/README.md

-# Chinese-POS-Tagger.
+# Chinese-POS-Tagger
-Simple Chinese Part-of-Speech Tagger based on Viterbi Algorithm,
+A Java implementation of the Viterbi algorithm for Chinese POS tagging.